 Benefits to the Employee in Ukraine

-Mandatory employee benefits in Ukraine are provided within the state social security system.
-These include pension, unemployment, death, short-term and long-term disability benefits (from occupational illnesses or personal accident) and survivor benefits.
+Statutory employee benefits in Ukraine are provided through the state social security system.
+These include pension, unemployment, death, short-term and long-term disability benefits (from occupational illnesses or personal accidents) as well as survivor benefits.

-Supplementary employee benefits in Ukraine include retirement, life insurance, medical insurance and personal accident insurance.
+Common supplementary employee benefits include retirement, life insurance, medical insurance and personal accident insurance.

 Visas and Foreign Workers

-The State Employment Service is responsible for issuing working permits to foreign employees, and the State Migration Service is responsible for providing foreign employees with temporary residence certificates.
+The State Employment Service issues working permits to foreign employees and the State Migration Service is responsible for providing foreign employees with temporary residence certificates.

-The majority of labour law provisions apply equally to Ukrainian and foreigners, and foreign employees enjoy the same benefits and protections available to Ukrainian employees.
+The majority of labor law provisions apply equally to Ukrainian and foreigners.
+Foreign employees enjoy the same benefits and protections available to Ukrainian employees.

 A Ukrainian employer must obtain a working permit for each foreigner that it intends to hire.
-A foreigner may be employed by several Ukrainian employers simultaneously, and each employer must obtain a separate working permit for him/her.
+A foreigner may be employed by several Ukrainian employers simultaneously.
+Each employer must obtain a separate working permit for the employee.

-A decision on the issuance of a working permit is granted by the respective employment centre within seven business days of the date of receipt of the required documents from the employer.
-The employer shall pay the fee for working permit issuance within 10 business days of obtaining the decision of the respective employment centre.
+A decision on the issuance of a working permit is granted by the respective employment center within seven business days of the date of receipt of the required documents from the employer.
+The employer must pay the fee for working permit issuance within 10 business days of obtaining the decision of the respective employment center.

 A working permit may be issued for a term of up to three years for: